seffradev/ehd500/ideas.md

   - [ ] Patch a library if necessary
 - [ ] Flash SimTracer
   - [ ] Explore if ATR and card hot-swapping works as expected
+- [ ] Calculate required data throughput for a set number of SIM

 # Meetings
 - Weekly reoccurring meetings with Hanna, Fridays on odd weeks.
 - Weekly reoccurring meetings with Leissner, Fridays on even weeks.

+# Random notes
+Actual implementation of APDU forwarding doesn't need any awareness of the SIM messages.
+Only if intended to virtualize or mock a SIM, alternatively manipulating and rewriting messages.
+However, PC/SC testing needs APDU-awareness so knowledge is relevant there.

+Some APDU awareness is useful for forwarding if a UI should display SIM identification like IMSI and ICCID.

 # Tools and technologies
 - OpenTelemetry